mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

     - so the value of rest successor is not important now, because they will not influence the choice of max-value ,calculated by the first level node
     - computation break

+For a minimizer node *m* , pruning its children is possible , when both of the following conditions are met:

+ 1. the value of another child of *m* has been metermined
+    - leftmost children can not be pruned
+ 2. somewhere on the path from *m* to the root node, there is a maximizer mode *M* for which an alternative option has already been explored

 <h2 id="e846bcc2e55ec4d7cfa03d4713218f5b"></h2>
 ### Alpha-Beta Implementation